CUNY-CL/winter-camp/README.md

 1. extract features from `train.tok` using `features.py` and add a column of tags, as shown in **Figure 2** above.
 2. print the extracted features from 1. to a plain text file called, say, `train_feats`
 3. populate a mixed case dictionary, `mc_dict`
-4. print the dictionary object from 3. to a `json` file.
+4. print the dictionary object from 3. to a JSON file.

 The second should:
 1.  extract features from `dev.tok` using `features.py` and a column of tags